-DODIMEAD HOROLOGY-

 Movement:-

-I guarantee the authenticity and the working order of this piece at the time of sale, and offer a 3 month extended warranty.
-Please don’t expect this watch to be waterproof.
+I guarantee the authenticity and the working order of this piece at the time of sale, and will offer a 1 year extended warranty.
+Although this is a sports watch, please don’t expect it to be waterproof as it is untested.